tylerjl/linode-docs/docs/tools-reference/configuration-management-with-puppet.md

     sudo puppet apply /etc/puppet/manifests/site.pp

 Puppet doesn't recreate the user, just edits the existing user to add the password `'hunter2'`.
 This is one of puppet's strengths: it evaluates the current state of the system and only performs operations that are required by comparing the *catalog* (the results of compiling the manifest) against the current state of the operating system.
+If you were to re-run the `apply` command, puppet would run quickly and not modify the system at all, because the `alice` user's state matches the one you're asking for in the puppet manifest.

 ### Installing Packages